nikolaimerritt/7d4dc23/design.md

     team which has been winner in most rounds, seas
     | null

+A team can only move as many ships from a sea, that were in the sea's last outcome This way you can't place ships in sea A, then B, then C, etc.

 # API:
 // API returns JSON objects.
 // JSON objects have their ID references resolved: e.g. outcome objects contain round, sea and team objects.